 What to do if you’re bitten by a tick

 - Don’t panic.
-A tick bite is not going to kill you and it is more than likely that you have not acquired a tick-borne disease.
+It is more than likely that you have not acquired a tick-borne disease.

 - Get out the tweezers.
 Remove the tick promptly by carefully going under its head and pulling it out by the mouth, being mindful not to squeeze the body of the tick.